- We believe small cap stocks are an inefficient asset class that have the potential to generate attractive long-term returns.

 Once companies have exhibited stability in the business model, it is critical to identify whether they have the ability to improve the business model and move to the second stage of the investment cycle, characterized by rising expectations.
 Research here seeks to identify sustainable business model improvements to drive upside potential over their investment horizon.

-Our objective is to initiate and add to positions in the first and second stage of the investment cycle, where we have conviction in the stability of the business model that will provide us downside protection and a thesis for why there will be a sustainable improvement in the business model leading to rising expectations (stage three).
+Our objective is to initiate and add to positions in the first and second stage of the investment cycle, where we have conviction in the stability of the business model that will provide us downside risk mitigation and a thesis for why there will be a sustainable improvement in the business model leading to rising expectations (stage three).
 Conviction in the business model is generated by first conducting an industry stability assessment, both on the supply side competitive dynamics and demand side secular/cyclical growth trends.
 We believe that industry dynamics dictate the range of potential business model changes for a company.
 Therefore, the team must be confident industry conditions are stable.

 The next step focuses on company analysis and includes financial statement analysis, as well as evaluation of management experience, strategy, and execution.
 This will involve a conference call or in-person meetings.
 Then, we combine our industry and company analysis to form our investment thesis, centered on four primary business model factors: